How to Apply

 • What is the cost of attending Crescent School?

-Tuition fees for the 2023/2024 school year are $39,590.
+Tuition fees for the 2023–2024 school year are $39,590.
 Tuition at Crescent School includes our exceptional lunch program.
-Optional extras such as music lessons and out-of-country trips are billed in advance of the activity.

-Each Crescent student has a personal sundry account which carries $1,000, payable annually at the time of registration.
-The sundry account covers purchases made in the Coyote's Den (uniform, school supplies) as well as other supplemental charges, e.g. class trips, team travel and tournaments, etc. If during the year the sundry account is depleted, additional funds will be requested.
+Each Crescent student has a personal Sundry Account that carries $1,000 payable annually at the time of registration.
+The Sundry Account covers purchases made in the Coyote's Den (uniform, school supplies) as well as other supplemental charges, e.g. class trips, team travel and tournaments, etc. If, during the year, the sundry account is depleted, additional funds will be requested.
 Click here for a list of supplemental charges.

 Families are also encouraged to make an annual donation of $2,500 on behalf of each son attending Crescent.